Pokis/spark/docs/09-data-privacy-and-play-policy.md

 - purchase/grant audits: retain for the legal/accounting period required in your jurisdiction
 - general admin audit: delete after 365 days by default

 Spark avoids billable Firestore TTL operations.
-Instead, one authenticated nightly Cloud Scheduler request deletes expired support threads, audit records, and RTDN deduplication records in bounded batches.
+When cloud records are retained, the operator enables one authenticated nightly Cloud Scheduler request to delete expired support threads, audit records, and RTDN deduplication records in bounded batches.
+Its Terraform flag is off by default for an offline release.
 Continue a monthly owner review for purchase, grant, and promo records whose retention depends on legal or campaign decisions.

 ## Google Play Data safety